March 11, 2026 (3mo ago)

 Multi-model comparison — A/B test models by sending identical requests to different providers and comparing quality vs cost vs latency.

 Internal AI tools — Give every team access to AI without sharing raw API keys.
 Track usage per team via tags.
-Set up RBAC with Read/Execute/Admin permissions.

 Yes.
-All four providers support streaming through the same /chat/completions endpoint with "stream": true.
-The gateway translates SSE chunks between provider formats transparently.
+All four providers support streaming via "stream": true.
+The gateway translates SSE chunks between provider formats — Anthropic's message_delta events are normalized to OpenAI's delta format.

 If you're new to Temps, get started in under 5 minutes: